dlug96/OV7670-Double-camera/README.md

 # How it looks

 ![obraz](https://user-images.githubusercontent.com/36985129/170358425-6ef4d6b8-64b6-4647-b011-0a662e7e5d4c.png)

 The circuit put together

 ![obraz](https://user-images.githubusercontent.com/36985129/170358536-e9570e5a-29b2-4858-b2e7-0184751b8a23.png)

-Photo for one camere - computer monitor
+Photo for one camera - computer monitor

 ![obraz](https://user-images.githubusercontent.com/36985129/170358848-3145b04e-d875-4fc8-8094-6e6fff1970c7.png)

 Photos for two cameras - same monitor from different perspectives

 **NOTE**: cameras are very sensitive when it comes to image sharpness configuration (it has to be done manually and destabilizes quickly)